Brett-Kennedy/GeneticDecisionTree/README.md

 There's also optimal sparce decision trees.

 standard DTs, though choices may be sub-optimal, can compensate lower in the tree.
 Are stuck with the choices though.
-And going deeper to correct choices goes against interpretability. want small trees.
+And going deeper to correct choices goes against interpretability. want small trees. genetic (and other such) algorithms to optimize accuracy can be quite slow.
+Here, there is less of an issue as we assume we constrain the size of the tree to a small size.

 RotationFeatures, ArithmeticFeatures and FormulaFeatures can combine these and create stronger DTs still.